creitve/cartomatic/README.md

     vagrant box add NAME images/IMAGE_NAME.box
     ```

-    In some cases you need to know root password.
-Here it is: `test123!`
+    In some cases you might require the root password, which is `test123!`.

 #### Supported platforms